Chubek/chubek/README.md

 ## Introduction

-Hi!
-My name is Chubak Bidpaa.
-I was born in March 12, 1993 (Esfand 21, 1371).
-I attended over 6 schools during my time in the lower education because we moved around a lot.
-I have studied English Literature, French Literautre, and Computer Science in college.

-I got enough CS education at college but college was not my introduction to programming.
-In fact, I started learning how to program at the young age of 16.
-The first language I programmed with was GML.
-I made a Tetris game with it (I lost the source but exectuable can be found [here](http://drive.google.com/uc?id=1tiJwc8e0pNVODyk4CvkTIkNu7SqpwNcR) ).
-After that I learned C, PHP, Perl, Python, and the C#.
-My current stack is:

-* Rust: My main language.
-I enjoy Rust a lot.
-* Go: My second most-favorite language.
-I love it.
-* Python: I like Python but it's slow and resource-intensive!
-However, it's the language I know best (of course these days I know Rust at the same level as I know Python).
-* C: I use it alongside with CFFI mostly.
-But as I'm writing this I'm planning on something special to write in C both to boost up my skills in it and also for it to serve a very specific purpose.
-* JS: I use it often for web projects.
+Good day and thank you for opening my Github profile.
+The document you're seeing before you serves as an introduction to my skills and body of personal projejects that I have done over the years.

+A bit about me, I was born in Match 12th, 1993 --- When I was 10, I wanted to be an animator and work for Disney but it proved difficult as family issues piled up --- and when I got my first PC at 12, it did not take long to realize I want to be a software coder.
+At 16 I thought myself GML and made  [this](http://drive.google.com/uc?id=1tiJwc8e0pNVODyk4CvkTIkNu7SqpwNcR) absolute unit of a game.
+From there on I marched with the progress of programming technology.
+I used to code PHP in Notepad++ on Windows and now I code Rust, Go, and C in VSCode on Linux.
+Besidesa PHP there are several other technologies that I have dropped in favor of better alternatives, chiefly, C# and Java.
+I have studied Computer Science in college for sometime.
+I mostly do systems, utilties, network and scripting.

+## Stack

+* Rust: I use Rust for most of my system, automation, utilities, etc. Although not as perofrmant as C and initially dodgy, Rust now has proven to be a darling.
+Especially for using it alongside Python using PyO3.
+* Go: Using Go for network stuff will take hours off your workload.
+Go can also be used for simple REPL or terminal utilities.
+C walks the line between being a scripting language and a systems language and that's surprisingly not a weakness.
+* Python: Python handles itself well when you're dealing with large data files, scientific tasks especially, but I can't accept Python in a Pythonic form due to its lack of speed.
+I will always optimize the Python code first before resorting to using C or Rust as FFI.
+But alas it often happens that speeding up Python is harder than milking a dead heifer.
+* C: I use C only when I need speed and optimization.
+I'm pretty comfortable with it but I can't simply risk unsafe ramifications when speed and optimization is not intended.
+C can be used alongside Python's CFFI to create Foreign Function Interfaces for Python in it.
+* JS: I do NOT use NodeJS, don't ask me to.
+I am trying to cease my use of VanillaJS when I need to write a simple HTML form even.
+I'm trying to bust into WebAssembly and just drop this cumfufle.
 * Kotlin: I have never finished a project in it, but I like it and know it.
-* Nim: It's my third most favorite langauge.
-However, I do not like how experimental and new it is.
-It's almost raw!

-I enjoy doing systems programming, especially systems automation, web automation, machine learning, deep learning and general programming.
-If you give me a project and tell me "DO IT!"
-I will find a way to do it.

-I am a somehow-freelancer somehow-employee somehow-contractor with my friend Felix Quinque.
-I also work with Mr. Herman Jacobs at Cherry.
-I sometimes collab on projects with my friend Tanami Muller.
-I also do projects with my friend Emil who is a neuroscientist.

-Over the years I have racked up a cute sum of projects.
-Let me run you through some of them.
+I don't like Java and if I need something done that requires use of a Java library, Kotlin is of course, the best replacement for Java.
+* Nim: I'm just listing this for funzies, it's notwhere near complete to be used in a final project.
+I like it over Zig.
+And I am ready to die on this hill.

+If you have been directed here from a job board, please have a look at the personal and semi-personal projects that I have done over the years.
+I have done a lot more projects but they're mostly too old, for example, from 2012 and in C# and useless, or they are propriety and belong to others.
+If a project is way past its statute of limitation I will permissively list it here.
+Please take a thorough look at the following list.
+You can confirm which language they are in by reading the description.

+Now, can I only do these, and nothing else?
+Of course I can do most things in programming.
+I can't program an airlock safety system for the ISS but if your job is not listed here but it somehow pertains to the technology used, I can probably do it.

 ## Projects